osgi/docs/specification/errata.md

 ![Image of OSGi Logo](/img/osgi-logo-512.png)

-## Core Release 7
+## Release 7

 ### 3.9.5

-The system bundle can export`java.*` packages in Release 7.
+The system bundle can export `java.*` packages in Release 7.
 The text is updated to remove the reference to the system bundle exporting non-`java.*` packages.

 ### 3.14

-Bullet 3 is changed to remove the sentence: "The`bundle-version` attributes and`bundle-symbolic-name` attributes will reflect the host bundle."
+Bullet 3 is changed to remove the sentence: "The `bundle-version` attributes and `bundle-symbolic-name` attributes will reflect the host bundle."

 ### 10.8.4